 Does Insurance Cover Diabetic Supplies?

-Diabetes mellitus is a disease that lasts for a long time.
-It alters how the body turns the fuel from meals and drinks into usable energy.
-It is estimated that over thirty-four million individuals in the United States live with the illness.
+Diabetes mellitus is a long-term disease that alters how the body turns the fuel from meals and drinks into usable energy.
+Over thirty-four million individuals in the United States are estimated to live with the illness.
 Individuals who have been diagnosed with diabetes incur double the medical expenses of individuals who do not have the condition.

 Many diabetic services are covered by Medicare as long as they are administered by a physician or another provider willing to accept Medicare assignments.
 Medicare Part B, Medicare Part C, and Medicare Part D all cover a variety of typical diabetic goods and services when those supplies and services are deemed to be medically essential.
 Additionally, Medigap may be able to assist with expenses.